top of page

 6. Lifestyle is better - but not perfect

+You still have daily routines, infrastructure differences, and trade-offs versus Sydney.
 Buyers who expect a perfect lifestyle upgrade often need to recalibrate their expectations.

 7. Not all suburbs perform equally

-👉 Choosing the right suburb matters more here than most buyers expect
+👉 Choosing the right suburb matters more here than most buyers expect.

 (Explore suburbs → link to suburb guide)

-👉 It's how they combine.
+It’s not the negatives themselves; it’s how they combine.

-Buyers don't usually fail because of one bad decision.
+Buyers don’t usually fail because of one bad decision.
+They fail because suburb, property, and expectations don’t align.
+That’s where costs show up over time.

 So… is there a catch?

 Not in the way most people think.
+There’s no hidden flaw in the market.

 👉 There are just trade-offs that need to be understood upfront.